Leonard Cohen’s Jukebox

 Leonard Cohen On Joe Cocker: “That man is one of the best singers the world has ever seen”

-From Bård Oses intervju med Leonard Cohen by Linn Gjerstad (BA: March 26, 2012) in Google Translation:
+From Bård Oses intervju med Leonard Cohen by Linn Gjerstad (BA: March 26, 2012; from May 4, 1988 interview) in Google Translation:

 I am always intrigued when someone else record my songs.
 Especially if they are in foreign languages.
 I have heard my songs in Finnish, Japanese and Polish.
 Incredible.
 But Joe Cocker’s version of “Bird on a Wire” is my favorite.
 That man is one of the best singers the world has ever seen.